 Fontainebleau is only a 45-minute train ride away from Paris’s city center.
 It is also very easy to rent a car and enjoy the flexibility of exploring the beautiful fields and forests in the area.

-In fact, this town was developed around the historic Château de Fontainebleau, a UNESCO World Heritage Site that houses nothing less but an abundance of magnificent work of art and a beautifully crafted Italian Renaissance garden.
+In fact, this town was developed around the historic Château de Fontainebleau, a UNESCO World Heritage Site that houses nothing less but an abundance of magnificent works of art and a beautifully crafted Italian Renaissance garden.

 The extravagant site served as a residence for many French monarchs from Louis VII to Napoleon III.
 Don’t forget to take a walk in the Gallery of Francis I, the impressive chapels, and the Turkish boudoir designed especially for Marie Antoinette.